jdblischak/r-project-workflows/taskview.md

 ## Utilities

 These packages provide single-use functions to implement project infrastructure.
+As a typical example, `usethis::use_git()` initializes a Git repository, ignores common R files, and commits all project files.

 * [rrtools][]
 * [usethis][]